-Below are links to the entire journals of known travelers of 6-Pause portage.
-For excerpts from the journals that focus on 6 pause portage travel, click on the Quotes from 19th century travelers link.
-Journals will be listed chronologically and will have a brief annotation.
+Below are links to maps illustrating 6-Pause portage.
+Maps will be listed chronologically and will have a brief annotation.

-James Duane Doty (1820) was a government agent representing the territorial interests of the United States of America.
-His reference to 6-Pause is brief, 6-Pause Portage is well illustrated on Doty's map as a key route.
+James Duane Doty (1820) was a government agent represnting the territorial interests of the United States of America.
+While his journal dialog of 6-Pause is brief, 6-Pause Portage is well illustrated on Doty's map as a key route.